kryptokrona/kryptokrona-docs/docs/guides/wallets/Using-zedwallet.md

- 1	advanced                 List available advanced commands 2	address                  Display your payment address 3	balance                  Display how much TRTL you have 4	backup                   Backup your private keys and/or seed 5	exit                     Exit and save your wallet 6	help                     List this help message
+ 1	advanced                 List available advanced commands 2	address                  Display your payment address 3	balance                  Display how much XKR you have 4	backup                   Backup your private keys and/or seed 5	exit                     Exit and save your wallet 6	help                     List this help message
- 7	transfer                 Send TRTL to someone
+ 7	transfer                 Send XKR to someone

-[TRTL trtl2]:
+[XKR XKR2]:

 ```